LennaHammer/English/EVP/out/words_adjective.md

 /streɪndʒ/ NOT FAMILIAR
 [B1]A strange person or place is one that you are not familiar with.
 - I really don’t like strange people coming to my door.
-- I've never been here before either, so it's all strange to me too.
+- I've never been here before either, so it's all strange `to` me too.

 ## 724. stressed ## adjective
 /strest/
 [B1]worried and not able to relax
 - She just started a new job and is feeling pretty stressed.
-- I was really stressed out before the exam.
+- I was really stressed `out` before the exam.

 ## 725. stressful ## adjective
 /ˈstres.fəl/
 [B1]making you feel worried and not able to relax
-- a stressful day/job
+- a stressful `day/job`
 - Working in the emergency room of a major hospital is highly stressful work.
-- She's very good at coping with stressful situations.
+- She's very good at coping with stressful `situations`.

 ## 726. strict ## adjective
 /strɪkt/ PERSON
 [B1]A strict person makes sure that children or people working for them behave well and does not allow them to break any rules.
-- a strict teacher
+- a strict `teacher`
-- My parents were very strict about finishing our homework before dinner.
+- My parents were very strict `about` finishing our homework before dinner.

 ## 727. strong ## adjective
 /strɔːŋ/ DIFFICULT TO BREAK